Iowa's political swing makes Obama's wins harder to repeat

-Democrat Deirdre DeJear is finding Iowa a much changed place, trending staunchly conservative, endorsing many aspects of Trumpism, with an electorate that is so far displaying little interest in her history-making candidacy.
+Democrat Deidre DeJear is finding Iowa a much changed place, trending staunchly conservative, endorsing many aspects of Trumpism, with an electorate that is so far displaying little interest in her history-making candidacy.

 Educated younger adults who were once reliable Democratic voters have fled rural Iowa seeking opportunities elsewhere.
 The strength of organized labor has eroded.
 Obama's general election victories in 2008 and 2012 seem like distant memories.

-Note: This story has been corrected to show the candidate’s first name is Diedre, not Dierdre.